veracity/veracity-documentation/sections/dataplatform/authentication.md

 ## Bearer token

 There are two ways of making requests to the Veracity dataplatform endpoints:
-* You can request as a user through using B2C authentication.
+* You can request as a user through using B2C authentication, or
-* As application using client credentials (i.e. from Postman or application).
+* as application using client credentials (i.e. from Postman or application)

 When you request the endpoints as user, then your personal token and API Key are used.
 On the other hand, when you make requests as application then application token and API key are being used.